-During this course, learning experiences allow students to:
+During the Computed Tomography Certification Exam Preparatory Course, learning experiences allow students to:

 - Facilitate their own learning of CT fundamentals through interactive modules and case studies